 The Dean’s Advisory Council of the College of Engineering, Computing and Applied Sciences is pleased to announce a call for proposals for the Transformative Initiative for Generating Extramural Research (TIGER) grants program.

 The purpose of the TIGER Grants program is to provide financial support for the establishment, or expansion, of multidisciplinary collaborations which will lead to the development of more competitive, center-type proposals and significant collaborative proposals.
-These efforts should support areas that align with Clemson's Emphasis Areas.
+These efforts should support areas that align with Clemson's Focus Areas.

 However, it should be noted that these are for guidance only.
 Strong submissions that do not fall directly in these areas may also be considered.

 The sole outcome of successful TIGER grants is the submission of significant external research proposals and as such the TIGER proposals should clearly identify this as their primary outcome.
 It is well understood that a firm technological and organizational foundation must exist for competitive multi-disciplinary, and perhaps multi-institutional, proposals.
 TIGER funding is intended to serve as a catalyst to move these projects beyond the point of criticality for highly competitive submissions.
 By the nature of the targeted funding, proposals must include multiple faculty from at least two different departments and proposals with participation from across engineering and science are encouraged.
 Multi-institutional efforts may also be supported if Clemson is listed as the primary/lead institution on the targeted proposal submission.